Creepy but True: Strange Pest Behaviors You’ve Probably Never Heard Of

 Termites That Bang Their Heads

 Termites may be small, but they’re capable of making a lot of noise.
-Some species bang their heads against tunnel walls to send warning signals to other termites in the colony.
+Some species bang their heads against tunnel walls to signal to other termites in the colony.
 These vibrations travel through the wood and alert the group to danger, such as a predator or disturbance.

-If you’ve ever heard faint clicking or tapping sounds in wooden beams, it could be a sign of termite activity, a signal to call pest control near me before the damage worsens.
+If you’ve ever heard faint clicking or tapping sounds in wooden beams, it could be a sign of termite activity, a signal to call pest control before the damage worsens.

 Houseflies That Taste With Their Feet

 While humans rely on their mouths to taste food, houseflies use sensors on their feet.
 When they land on a surface, they instantly “taste” it to determine if it’s edible.
-If the fly decides the surface is a potential food source, it may regurgitate digestive enzymes to begin breaking it down — a habit that makes them serious health hazards.
+If the fly decides the surface is a potential food source, it may regurgitate digestive enzymes to begin breaking it down, a habit that makes it a serious health hazard.

 The “Zombie” Behavior of Parasites

-Some parasites can manipulate the behavior of their hosts in chilling ways.
+Some parasites can manipulate their hosts’ behavior in chilling ways.
 Certain wasp species, for example, inject their eggs into a live insect, which then becomes a host for developing larvae.
 The host’s movements and feeding patterns can be altered to benefit the larvae’s survival.

 While these pests may not pose a direct threat to humans in everyday life, the behavior highlights just how strange and unsettling nature can be.